The ex/vi specification is based on the historical practice found

 Historically, ex did not correctly handle the inclusion of text

-input commands (that is, append
+input commands (that is, append, insert, and change) in executed

 buffers.
 POSIX.1‐2008 does not permit this exclusion for